angrykoala/wendigo/README.md

 > The DomElement class returned by all query methods provides an interface to Puppeteer's ElementHandle class, it can be accesed with the property `element`

 **elementFromPoint(x, y)**
-Given the coordinates (in pixels) as two numbers, returns the topmost DomElement in that position or `undefined` if no element is present.
+Given the coordinates (in pixels) as two numbers, returns the topmost DomElement in that position or `null` if no element is present.

 ```js
 const element = await browser.elementFromPoint(500, 150);